barberj/ConfigIt/README.rst

 configit.conf_from_module(module)
-    Read an imported module and returns a ConfigDict.
+    Reads an imported module and returns a ConfigDict.

 ::